What Is PTSD And Its Symptoms: Complete Guide

-Of course, we all handle trauma in different ways, which means that any stressful or frightening event can trigger the condition on a particular victim, regardless of whether the event was traumatic for others or not.
+Of course, we all handle trauma in different ways, which means that any stressful or frightening event can trigger the condition of a particular victim, regardless of whether the event was traumatic for others or not.

 Essentially, PTSD is an anxiety disorder in which the brain can relive the fight or flight responses it experienced during the actual event, even long after the event is over.
-It can be divided into four basic symptoms that you should watch for yourself or your loved ones after any type of trauma, including a car accident:
+It can be divided into four primary symptoms that you should watch for yourself or your loved ones after any type of trauma, including a car accident: